jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 [Update Log (CN Only)](https://github.com/jiellll1219/OpenDoctoratePy-EX-Public/tree/main/docs/updata_log.md)

+⚠Machine translation warning: This README is supported by machine translation⚠

 This project serves as a branch of OpenDoctoratePy, aiming to expand and improve its functionality.
 The short-term goal is to prevent being kicked back to the login interface due to 404 or unknown errors as much as possible, while the long-term goal is to achieve a single-player local service similar to the SPT-AKI project.

 The code and data structure for some features of this repository are based on [LocalArknight](https://github.com/jiellll1219/LocalArknight).